 Headphones

-Wear headphones if you want to drown out your neighbor’s snoring completely.
+Wear headphones if you want to drown out a neighbor’s snoring completely.
 As they deliver music directly to your ears, the snoring doesn’t have a chance of getting through.

 Sleep Headphones

-Sleep headphones take the form of a fleece band that wraps around the head, with earbuds built into the material.
+Sleep headphones are a fleece band that wraps around the head, with earbuds built into the material.

 Music Pillows

-These smart pillows are just as comfortable and soft as regular pillows, but they have a speaker built into them.
+These smart pillows are as comfortable as regular pillows, but they have a speaker built into them.

-Since you don’t have to put anything in your ear or fix anything to your head, music pillows can be far more comfortable than headphones.
+Music pillows can be more comfortable than headphones since you don’t have to put anything in the ear or fix anything to your head.
 However, they might not be as good at blocking out external noise.

 Of course, no matter how you listen to music at night, you must choose the right songs.
-A dramatic song with a fast tempo will probably make it even harder for you to sleep.
+A dramatic song with a fast tempo will probably make sleeping even harder.

 The best music for sleeping is soft, slow-tempo, and ideally instrumental.
 Music with words keeps the language processing part of the brain active.